Watch the webinar now:

 What is a price adjustment clause?

 A price adjustment clause is a contractual agreement between buyer and seller that allows the originally agreed price to be adjusted under certain conditions.
-Such clauses are often used in long-term supply contracts to respond to volatile market conditions, changes in commodity prices or currency fluctuations.
-By setting out clear mechanisms for changing prices, the price adjustment clause offers both parties security and flexibility in the event of unforeseeable economic developments.
+Such clauses are often used in framework supply agreements to respond to volatile market conditions, changes in commodity prices or currency fluctuations.
+By establishing clear mechanisms for changing prices, the price adjustment clause offers both parties security and flexibility in the event of unforeseeable economic developments.

 Core elements of the price adjustment clause